Multinationals, Foreign Whistleblowers, and Related Concerns

 Foreigners working in overseas headquarters are ideally placed to identify large-scale U.S. tax underpayments by their company or its U.S. subsidiaries.
 In addition, foreigners working for a U.S. company with an international presence are also in a great place to discover information about how the foreign subsidiary is being used to underpay the company's consolidated tax liability in the United States.

-In either case, discussing your information with a lawyer prior to providing information to the IRS can yield valuable benefits.
+In any case, discussing your information with a lawyer prior to providing information to the IRS can yield valuable benefits.